NextFaze/power-adapters/README.md

 ### Data Views

-`Data` instances can be represented as a view, much like a relational database.
-The `Datas` utility class provides static factory methods for wrapping an existing `Data` object, and providing a filtered or transformed view of its contents.
+`Data` instances can be represented as a view, similar to a relational database. `Data` has fluent chaining methods for providing filtered, transformed, or sorted views of its contents:

 ```
 Data<String> names = ...
-Data<Integer> lengths = Datas.transform(names, new Function<String, Integer>() {
+Data<Integer> lengths = names.transform(new Function<String, Integer>() {
     @NonNull
     @Override
     public Integer apply(@NonNull String name) {